cseid2001/ssh-honeypot-project/README.md

 ## **Lab Environment**
 The project infrastructure is hosted on a **cloud-based OVH bare metal server** running **Proxmox** as the hypervisor.
 The internal environment includes:

-- A **Cowrie SSH honeypot VM** running on Ubuntu-24.04 Live Server, with limited outbound traffic allowed only over essential ports (e.g., SSH).
+- A **Cowrie SSH honeypot VM** running on Ubuntu-24.04 Live Server, with limited outbound traffic allowed only over essential ports (e.g., SSH and Wazuh communication).
 - A **Wazuh stack server VM** running the Wazuh All-in-One Docker deployment, which includes Wazuh Manager, Elasticsearch, Logstash, and Filebeat.
 - A **management VM** running on Ubuntu-24.04 Desktop for access to the Wazuh Dashboard and Grafana interface.
 - A **pfSense firewall VM** controlling internal traffic flow to ensure the honeypot remains isolated except for required communication between the Wazuh agent and manager.